d2l-ai/d2l-en/chapter_preface/index.md

 At times, to avoid unnecessary repetition, we encapsulate the frequently-imported and referred-to functions, classes, etc. in this book in the `d2l.torch` module.
 For any block such as a function, a class, or multiple imports to be saved in the package, we will mark it with `#@save`.
+The `d2l` package is light-weight and only requires the following packages and modules as dependencies:

+:end_tab:

+:begin_tab:`pytorch`

+Most of the code in this book is based on TensorFlow.
+TensorFlow is an open-source framework for deep learning, which is extremely popular in both the research community and industrial.
+All of the code in this book has passed tests under the the newest TensorFlow.
+However, due to the rapid development of deep learning, some code *in the print edition* may not work properly in future versions of TensorFlow.
+However, we plan to keep the online version up-to-date.
+In case you encounter any such problems, please consult :ref:`chap_installation` to update your code and runtime environment.

+At times, to avoid unnecessary repetition, we encapsulate the frequently-imported and referred-to functions, classes, etc. in this book in the `d2l.tensorflow` module.
+For any block such as a function, a class, or multiple imports to be saved in the package, we will mark it with `#@save`.
 The `d2l` package is light-weight and only requires